Corbin, Kentucky race riot of 1919: Corbin Expulsion

 On October 29, 1919, two men robbed and stabbed A.F.
 Thompson before escaping without him getting a good look.
 Thompson was able to stumble to a nearby house and get help.
 Word quickly spread about the crime and that the attackers were two black men.
 On October 31, 1919, an enraged and armed white mob made up of hundreds of Corbin's townspeople organized and went house-to-house rounding up black residents.
 When they felt that all of the African-Americans of the town had been gathered, the mob marched a group of approximately 200 men, women, and children to the train station, and herded them onto cramped railcars.
 The train departed with its human cargo and were sent south to the town Knoxville.
 "They swore at us and said: 'By God we are going to run all Negroes out of this town tonight,'" said longtime black Corbin resident John Turner in a signed affidavit about the incident.

 Aftermath

 This uprising was one of several incidents of civil unrest that began with the American Red Summer, in April 1919 - terrorist attacks on black communities and white oppression in over three dozen cities and counties.
 In most cases, white mobs attacked African-American neighborhoods.
-In some cases, black community groups resisted the attacks, especially in Chicago and Washington DC; however, more deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people were killed.
+In some cases, black community groups resisted the attacks, especially in Chicago and Washington DC; however, more deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 black people were killed.
 Also, in 1919, were the Chicago Race Riot and Washington D.C. race riot in which 38 and 39 people (respectively) were killed.
 Both events also had many more non-fatal injuries and extensive property damage reaching up into the millions of dollars.